 Push-Ups – The Best No-Equipment Chest Exercise

 Prevailing wisdom suggests that we need exercises like the bench press, dumbbell flyes, or cable flyes to have an effective chest workout.

-But, the truth is, push-ups are among the best and most versatile exercises you can do.
+But, the truth is, push-ups are among the best and most versatile exercises you can do, with or without equipment.